NCORE is the National Conference on Race and Ethnicity in Higher Education.

 Group rates or room blocks at associated hotels will be arranged through NCORE by EPI as they are available, but individual attendees may be asked to arrange their own accommodations, to be reimbursed upon return.

 Airfare, meals, hotel, and other incidentals must be arranged paid by each individual attendee, with reimbursement available upon return for approved expenses with receipts and proper documentation submitted via district-approved reimbursement forms.
 This is standard SMC conference protocol, and EPI will provide instructions for all required forms and documentation.

-For NCORE 2022, EPI is able to cover all basic conference and travel expenses for up to 20 employees.
+For NCORE 2023, EPI is able to cover all basic conference and travel expenses.
 This includes pre-paid group rate registration (without pre-conference), and reimbursement for round trip economy airfare, up to 4 nights in an approved hotel, meals, and rideshare transportation to and from conference as needed.

 SMC has designated caps and guidelines on costs for airfare, hotel rates, meals, and other incidentals.
 EPI expects all attendees for this cohort to follow these guidelines.
 Please review page 1 of the SMC Conference Authorization Form for details (but please do not fill out or submit the form yet -- EPI will provide instructions for attendees).